-Judges are responsible for presiding over legal proceedings including pretrial conferences, hearings and trials.
+Judges are responsible for presiding over legal proceedings, including pretrial conferences, hearings and trials.
 Judges interpret the law and make determinations and rulings.

 In criminal trials, the judge is responsible for sentencing defendants who are found guilty.
 In civil legal matters, the judge determines liability.

-Judges need juris doctor/doctorate (J.D.) degrees.
+Judges need a Juris doctor/doctorate (J.D.) degrees.

-They may either be elected or appointed to the bench, and typically earn more than $100,000 per year.
+They may either be elected or appointed to the bench and typically earn more than $100,000 per year.

 2. Defense Attorney

 A defense attorney is a lawyer who advocates for clients charged with crimes (called “defendants”).

 Defense attorneys need to understand criminal law in the states or jurisdictions where they practice so they can prepare and present defendants’ cases in the court, prepare legal documents and advise defendants.

 To be a defense attorney, you will need a law degree (Juris Doctor/doctorate or J.D.).

 The average salary for a defense attorney is approximately $110,000 per year.